 This striking mosque juts out of the Malé skyline with its golden domes and immaculate white walls.
 Constructed in 1984 with a helping hand from Pakistan and the Arab states of the Gulf, this impressive structure is an icon of the capital.
-Situated close to the main square, the biggest temple of worship in The Maldives can be visited outside of prayer times: 9am – 5pm.
+Situated close to the main square, the biggest temple of worship in the Maldives can be visited outside of prayer times: 9am – 5pm.
 Hoards of inadequately dressed camera-happy tourist are not encouraged, but if you dress appropriately and ask at the gates the staff will be more than happy to let you in.
-Men must wear long trousers and women a long skirt or dress.
+Men must wear long trousers, whereas women should put on a long skirt or dress.

 Marvel at Malé

-Literally packed to the edges with colourful buildings shooting skywards and locals buzzing to and fro, the contrast from easygoing island life is plain to see.
-On first impressions the sheer density of the capital is somewhat overwhelming, but if you’re looking to unearth more about the country’s beating heart then look no further.
-Traipse the bustling streets, enter Its raucous markets and sip a coffee in the quirky alcohol-free cafes to get a true taste of Maldivian city life.
+Malé is packed to the edges with colourful buildings shooting skywards and locals buzzing to and fro; the contrast from easygoing island life is plain to see.
+On first impressions the sheer density of the capital is somewhat overwhelming.
+Yet, if you’re looking to discover more about local city life then look no further.
+Traipse the bustling streets, enter Its raucous markets and sip a coffee in the quirky alcohol-free cafes to do as the Maldivians do.

 Snorkel or dive

 Due to its mixture of warm shallows and staggering depths of over 4,000 metres, the Maldives’ share of the Indian Ocean is home to an abundant mix of marine life.
-The crystal clear waters and stunning coral reefs inhibited by dolphins, manta rays, giant turtles, sharks, richly coloured tapestries of exotic fish, and whale sharks visible all year round, ensure that its place as one of the frontrunners for diving and snorkeling.
+The crystal clear waters and stunning coral reefs inhibited by dolphins, manta rays, giant turtles, sharks, richly coloured tapestries of exotic fish, and whale sharks visible all year round, are a snorkeller’s dream.
 Most hotels have equipment available for hire or provide it free of charge.
-For those who want to delve even deeper into this underwater wonderland there are a multitude of diving centres.
-Not only do they provide services for amateur divers, but courses to become PADI qualified are also on offer.
+For those who want to delve even deeper into this underwater wonderland, there are a multitude of diving centres.
+Not only do they provide services for amateur divers; courses to become PADI qualified are also on offer.